jethornton/flexgui/docs/source/ini.rst

 Startup File
 ------------

-To automatically open a G-code file on startup, add the OPEN_FILE key with any valid path:
+To automatically open a NC file on startup, add the OPEN_FILE key with any valid path:
 ::